id-Software/DOOM-iOS/README.md

 - Structure and View Controller usage grafted in from the DOOM-iOS2 repository and public user forks, unused code and embedded xcodeproj use eliminated
 - Second project target for tvOS that takes advantage of focus model and removes on-screen controls.

 This commit uses all new images for the menus and fonts.
-You will still need to provide your own copy of `doom.wad` for DOOM, `doom2.wad` for DOOM II, and `tnt.wad` and `plutonia.wad` for Final DOOM.
+You will still need to provide your own copy of `doom.wad` for DOOM, `doom2.wad` for DOOM II, `tnt.wad` and `plutonia.wad` for Final DOOM and `SIGIL.wad` (and optionally `SIGIL_SHREDS.wad`) for SIGIL

 You can find the file `doom.wad` in any installation of DOOM, available on [Steam](http://store.steampowered.com/app/2280/Ultimate_Doom/), [GOG](https://www.gog.com/game/the_ultimate_doom), and floppy disk from 1-800-IDGAMES (note: do not call 1-800-IDGAMES I don't know where it goes anymore).